 Placing the Feet

-This is the major step to ride an Electric Skateboard.
+This is the major step to riding an Electric Skateboard.
 If you place your feet wrong, it will get difficult for you to ride.
 Here is an illustration of the two standing stances.

 You might think which one is right.
 But there is no right and wrong.
 It depends on you.
 Just go with the stance you are most comfortable with.